Policies for students engaging with Business Career Services

 No-show policy

-The no-show policy applies when a student does not sign up for an invited interview and/or appear for a scheduled interview and/or when a student cancels an interview with less than 24 hours’ notice.
-Students must be physically present on campus the day of the scheduled interview unless other arrangements have been made with Business Career Services.
-Students who commit this offense will have their HireJayhawks.com access blocked, and interviewing privileges will be suspended until a letter of explanation is written.
+The no-show policy applies when a student does not sign up for an invited interview and/or appear for a scheduled interview and/or when a student cancels an interview with less than 24 hours notice.
+Students who commit this offense will have their HireJayhawks access blocked, and interviewing privileges will be suspended until a letter of explanation is written.
 These offenses are taken seriously and will be kept on record.

 Declining an interview/ withdrawing your candidacy